sirupsen/contestrus/README.md

   competition.

 Many contest environments are complicated to set up.
-Contestrus is aiming to be extremely simple to set up and will be run inside Docker containers for maximum deployment and development ease.
+Contestrus is aiming to be extremely simple to set up with Docker for ease of deployment.

 Current status is that it definitely works and the core is pretty stable.
 It's been used to host a few competitions at Shopify without problems.